SiclaitGitHub/qualys-scanner/README.md

 </p>
 <p>

-QualysGuard, now known as Qualys Cloud Platform, is a cloud-based vulnerability management and security compliance solution developed by Qualys Inc., a leading provider of cloud-based security and compliance solutions.
+ Qualys Cloud Platform, is a cloud-based vulnerability management and security compliance solution developed by Qualys Inc., a leading provider of cloud-based security and compliance solutions.
 QualysGuard helps organizations identify and mitigate security vulnerabilities, track compliance with various industry standards, and improve their overall security posture.

-2. Install Qualys Quard Software
+2. Install Qualys Clous Platform

 </p>
 <br />